Clararigaud/Clararigaud.github.io/index.markdown

 I am committed to giving humans the freedom to empower themselves over technology, as well as exploring how and if technology can be part of the future of our world.

 I am open to any kind of projects following my ethics :)

----- /!\ This website is still under construction /!\ ----